 Your iPhone stores a lot of network-related information on it, and choosing this option is going to delete all of it.
 That means it will do things like:

 - Resetting your device name to just “iPhone.”

 - Deleting all saved Wi-Fi networks and passwords

 - Deleting all VPN settings

-- Turning Wi-Fi off and on again, which will also disconnect you from your current network.
+- Turning Wi-Fi off and on again will also disconnect you from your current network.

-Often this will ber part of the troubleshooting process if you are having problems connecting to a wireless network.
+Often, this will be part of the troubleshooting process if you are having problems connecting to a wireless network.